stym01/emotion_detector_using_text_with_mlops/README.md

 # emotion_detector_using_text_with_mlops
 Detecting emotions with the twitter text data and applying mlops principles

 ==============================

-a ml project to predict emotions from text
+an ML project to predict emotions from text

 Project Organization
 ------------